adamsilver/fdpb/03-Book-A-Flight.md

 3. Choose passengers
 4. Choose flight
 5. Choose seat
-6. Payment (already covered in chapter 2)
+6. Payment (covered in chapter 2)

 ## 1. Choose origin (and destination)

-The first thing users need to do is select an origin and destination (both consist of the same problems and will use the same pattern.)
+First users have to choose an origin and destination (both consist of the same problems and will use the same pattern.)
 Without knowing this information, we can't search for flights.
 The question is how are we going present a list of destinations?

 One aspect of being a thoughtful designer is considering the materials that are offered natively.
 This is because, generally speaking, native controls are familiar and fully accessible.
 It's also far less work to use them than it is to build our own, as we'll see shortly.
 This is what comes to mind when reading Deiter Rams famous quote ‘Less but better’.

-There are 3 native controls in particular that could work well for choosing a destination.
+There are 3 native form controls that could work for choosing a destination.
 We'll explore those now.

 ### Select box